Adrienne is a certified dog trainer, behavior consultant, former veterinarian assistant, and author of "Brain Training for Dogs."

-The ability to learn new behaviors (in other words, obedience training) is often impaired when a dog is in such a state; however, fearful dogs readily learn avoidance or defensive behaviors quickly so to get quickly out of perceived threatening situations.
-Training a rescued dog fearful of everything therefore takes baby steps, lots of praise and obviously positive reinforcement, providing rewards for desired behaviors.
+The ability to learn new behaviors (in other words, obedience training) is often impaired when a dog is in such a state; however, fearful dogs readily learn avoidance or defensive behaviors quickly so as to get quickly out of perceived threatening situations.
+Training a rescued dog fearful of everything, therefore, takes baby steps, lots of praise, and obviously positive reinforcement, providing rewards for desired behaviors.

 Recognizing the signs of a fearful rescue dog is fairly easy and quite obvious to the untrained eye, whether you just rescued a new dog from the shelter or you're watching a recently rescued dog for a friend who has gone on vacation.
 The affected dog most likely will be manifesting a variety of overt signs that often can't be missed.
 Below is a limited list of just a few of the many.

 16 Signs of Fear in a Newly Rescued Dog

 - Looking away

 - Ears back

 1. See the World Through a Fearful Dog's Eyes